Four Uses for Aspirin You’ve Probably Never Heard Of

 - 1 teaspoon of lemon juice (5 ml)

-- Crush the aspirin tablets and add them to the glass of water.
+- Crush the aspirin tablets in a mortar and add them to the glass of water.
 Then, add the lemon juice.

 - Mix everything together and stir until the tablets dissolve.